MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-3-slack-azure-mfa-reset-command.md

 published: true
 ---

-# Reset Azure MFA with Slack - the need.
+# The need for resetting Azure MFA with Slack

 At present, only users in the [Global Admin] role can reset the Azure Multi Factor Authenticate (MFA) details of users which is used as two factor authentication for Azure, D365 and Office 365.
 There has been an [Azure feedback request] (I've been monitoring this for a while now and have voted) with Mircrosoft to open this up to other roles for over 3 years with no movement, it would make sense that the Password/ Helpdesk Administrator role would be able to reset the MFA.
 This was a big pain point for us recently, sometimes getting up to 5 requests a day for resets from the helpdesk because we couldn't give them Global Admin rights to our Azure tenant!